mjknowles/ess-one-shot/infra/cloud/README.md

 ## 4. After apply

 - Capture the outputs you need for follow-up tasks: `tofu output`.
-- TLS is provisioned automatically by Certificate Manager.
-Wait for the certificate to reach the `ACTIVE` state (`gcloud certificate-manager certificates describe ...`) before distributing endpoints externally.
+- TLS is provisioned automatically by cert-manager.
+Watch `kubectl describe certificate ess-wildcard-certificate -n ess` for status; the `ingress-nginx` load balancer presents the issued certificate once it reports `Ready: True`.
 - Grant Datastream access to Cloud SQL (run once as the `postgres` user):

   ```sql